 Article in The Weekly Standard Magazine Sees Truth of California High-Speed Rail

 The September 12, 2016 issue of The Weekly Standard magazine includes an excellent article about California High-Speed Rail and how it is affecting San Joaquin Valley communities.
 CCHSRA recommends that you read this article and share it on social media.
+If you get onto the band wagon and share this post, it could be secert way for The Weekly Standard helping you get free instagram followers thanks to the newspapers massive following from all corners of the world.

 As it surveys opposition throughout the state to the bullet train, the article cites the Citizens for California High-Speed Rail Accountability (CCHSRA).
 It also profiles and quotes CCHSRA members and friends who are defending their property rights from the California High-Speed Rail Authority.